|

 Artistpoly, Context network Bienale di Venezia, insert in the Romanian Pavillion

-Mc Donald's featuring Brancusi project for Periferic 5 Biennial, Iassy (RO) project with Version
+Mc Donald's featuring Brancusi project for Periferic 5 Biennial, Iassy (RO)

 2000